-In times of ever increasing numbers of conflicts triggering rising numbers of persons displaced from their homes, asylum is one of the top priorities globally, across Europe and, thus, no less so for ICMPD's Member States.
+At times of ever increasing numbers of conflicts triggering rising numbers of persons displaced from their homes, asylum is one of the top priorities globally, across Europe and, thus, no less so for ICMPD's Member States.
 ICMPD has since 2013 made visits to several of its Member States to better understand their priorities in the area of asylum and tailor its services to specific asylum-related needs.
-In response to this pressing need for assistance on the topic, ICMPD Member States allocated funds to a dedicated asylum programme, which aims to tackle some of the central aspects of asylum of its Member States.
+In response this pressing need for assistance on the topic ICMPD Member States allocated funds to a dedicated asylum programme, which aims to tackle some of the central aspects of asylum of its Member States.

-The Programme is envisaged as a forum for asylum experts and policymakers of ICMPD Member States to exchange views on current challenges in the area of asylum.
-The exchange is facilitated in the framework of round-table discussions and/or expert hearings, which are followed up by ICMPD internal and/or publicly available thematic papers.
+The Programme is envisaged as a forum for asylum experts and policy makers of ICMPD Member States to exchange views on current challenges in the area of asylum.
+The exchange is facilitated in the framework of round table discussions and/or expert hearings, which are followed up by ICMPD internal and/or publicly available thematic papers.

-The active engagement of ICMPD Member States underlines the demand for such a programme and the impact it can have nationally and at the European level.
-The ICMPD Asylum Programme aims at creating the space for its Member States to share, exchange and discuss innovative and forward-looking asylum policies and practices.
+The active engagement of ICMPD MS underlines the demand for such programme and the impact it can have nationally and on the European level.
+The ICMPD Asylum Programme aims at creating the space for its Member States to share exchange and discuss innovative and forward-looking asylum policies and practices.

-In 2014, the ICMPD Asylum Programme has focused on three different indicative asylum topics:
+In 2014 the ICMPD Asylum Programme focuses on three different indicative asylum topics:

-- an Effective Asylum Responsibility-Sharing Mechanism - the EU Recast Asylum Legislation - asylum-related migration via the Western Balkans.
+- An Effective Asylum Responsibility Sharing Mechanism - The EU Recast Asylum Legislation - Asylum related migration via the Western Balkans